EgorovEV/Detecting_cones_AOSLO/README.md

 5. visualize current particle position.
 6. repeat step 4 M-times, every 100 updates perform step 5.
 ### Also implemented
-* finding and calculating distance to N nearest particles
+* finding and calculating distance to N nearest particles.
+* writing visualization of algo results into ./examples dir.

 ### ToDo
 * Include distance to the algo